 Shock absorption on the seat region

-- Well designed flex points makes walking comfortable, High degree anti slip dual density sole
+- Well-designed flex points make walking comfortable, High degree anti-slip dual density sole

 How To Choose Riding Boots – Features To Look For